dpretet/friscv/doc/architecture.md

 - The central FSM sequencing the execution
 - The program counter management based on current instruction to execute
-- A FIFO to buffer the incoming instructions
+- A FIFO to buffer the incoming instructions (optional)
 - An instruction decoder to decompose the machine code and ease the processing

 <p align="center"> <img src="assets/control-fetch.png"> </p>